kumi-minh-nguyen/nginx-kic-nap5/README.md

 ### Prerequisites
 - NGINX Plus trial keys have been downloaded from F5 portal
 - NGINX Plus Ingress Controller with Custom Resource Definition has been installed

+### Implementation

 #### Step 1: Clone the repo to use